maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├─ [_h5bp_normalize_v112.scss][]<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└─ [_h5bp_print.scss][]<br>

-NOTE: You may have noticed that the base application file uses the `.scss` extension, and other other partials use the `.sass` extension.
+One thing you may have noticed In the structure above is  that the base application file uses the `.scss` extension, and other other partials use the `.sass` extension.
 This is perfectly fine.
 Rails needs this file to end in `.scss`.
 For the boilerplate files it easier to use this extension to keep abreast of their changes – the source files are compatible with this extension.
-For everything else I use the `.sass` because of my own personal preference for it's syntax.
+For everything else I use the `.sass` extension because of my own personal preference for it's syntax.

-NOTE: Why the `desktop` subfolder?
-To better organize desktop specific files.
-In the [Chapter 5][] we will create another subfolder called `mobile`.
+Another thing you may have noticed above and may be wondering is why the `desktop` subfolder?
+Its purpose is to better organize desktop specific files.
+In [Chapter 5][] we will create another subfolder called `mobile`.
 Files outside of these two folders are common to both desktop and mobile device types.
 This will become clear to you in Chapter 5.

 Foundation Styles Conclusion
 ----------------------------